“I need a website.”

 Or if you need the whole enchilada, then hiring the right support from the beginning means it gets done right the first time as seamless as possible.

-The “whole enchilada” is at least a three-month process in my work with clients.
+The “whole enchilada” is at least a three-month process and usually longer.
 Some people move faster.
 Some people require more space.

 At the end of this work, you: